MicrosoftDocs/win32/desktop-src/Controls/pgm-setscrollinfo.md

 - Commctrl.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # PGM\_SETSCROLLINFO message

 \[Intended for internal use; not recommended for use in applications.
 This message may not be supported in future versions of Windows.\]

 Sets the scrolling parameters of the pager control, including the timeout value, the lines per timeout, and the pixels per line.
-You can send this message explicitly or by using the [**Pager\_SetScrollInfo**](pager-setscrollinfo.md) macro.
+You can send this message explicitly or by using the [**Pager\_SetScrollInfo**](/windows/win32/Commctrl/nf-commctrl-pager_setscrollinfo?branch=master) macro.

 ## Parameters